A seller's itemised demand for payment, where pricing, billing logic, contracts, and tax rules must all agree at once.

 An invoice is a seller's itemised demand for payment, issued for goods or services delivered, stating what is owed, by whom, and by when.
-It is one of the oldest documents in commerce and one of the most quietly consequential in software, because the invoice is where a company's pricing, billing logic, contracts, and tax rules all have to agree at once.
-When they disagree, the invoice is where the disagreement surfaces, usually in front of the customer.
+It is one of the oldest documents in commerce, and in software it is where a company's pricing, billing logic, contracts, and tax rules all have to agree at once.

 The invoice predates writing in any modern sense.
 The earliest surviving examples are Mesopotamian clay tablets in cuneiform, roughly 5,000 years old, recording quantities, parties, and prices of traded goods.
 Temple administrators kept them to track produce, which means the first invoices were instruments of accountability before they were instruments of trade.